kappagammatango/bills/FNG Jurisdiction.md

 (a) For the purposes of this Bill, the ‘National Guard Act of 2022’, shall be defined as: https://forums.stateoffirestone.com/t/national-guard-act-of-2022/22640

-(b) For the purposes of this Bill, the 'Firestone Criminal Code',
+(b) For the purposes of this Bill, the 'Firestone Criminal Code', as described by the Criminal Code Revision Act (R), shall be defined as: https://trello.com/b/EGN3OQzQ

 **§ 5.
 AMENDMENTS**